Contents

 There are multiple ways to create inventory adjustments.

-You can simply create a release to adjust the inventory.
-The release process allows you to capture what is released, to whom, and for what purpose.
+You can create a release to adjust the inventory.
+The release process lets you capture what is released, to whom, and for what purpose.

 Here is an example of an inventory release.